zhopp/homeops/README.md

 ## Resetting your nodes

 Reboot your nodes, and interrupt the boot squence to set the nodes into maintenance mode.
-After that, follow the steps from `Create Talos Secrets` onward.
+After that, follow the steps from []"Create Talos Secrets"](https://github.com/zhopp/homeops?tab=readme-ov-file#create-talos-secrets) onward.